Written by Kathy Ruiz-Carter

 How is Lichen Sclerosus (LS) Diagnosed?

-Doctors can diagnose patients with classic Lichen Sclerosus physical symptoms by sight.
-These include but are not limited to waxy paper skin texture (typically in a figure-eight pattern around the labia minora and anus), scarring/fusing of the clitoral hood, vaginal opening or labia, or resorption of the labia minora.
+Doctors can often diagnose patients with classic Lichen Sclerosus physical symptoms by sight.
+These include but are not limited to waxy paper skin texture (typically in a figure-eight pattern around the labia minora and anus), scarring/fusing of the clitoral hood, vaginal opening, or labia, or resorption of the labia minora.